TritonNetwork/TritonProtocol/README.md

 Clone recursively to pull-in needed submodule(s):

-`$ git clone --recursive https://github.com/TritonNetwork/TritonProtocol triton`
+`$ git clone --recursive https://github.com/TritonNetwork/TritonProtocol bria`

 If you already have a repo cloned, initialize and update:

-`$ cd triton && git submodule init && git submodule update`
+`$ cd bria && git submodule init && git submodule update`

 ### Build instructions

-Triton uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.
+Equilibria uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.

 #### On Linux and OS X